 - Rolls-Royce Plc v Marsh UK Ltd: In 2013/2014, Simon acted for the insurance brokers, Marsh, in a claim for £70m which was brought against them by Rolls-Royce in the Commercial Court for alleged professional negligence.
 Simon also acted for Marsh and their solicitors, Slaughter & May, in the related injunction proceedings (commenced in the Chancery Division) concerning confidentiality and legal professional privilege.

 - Simon acted for insurers, in the Commercial Court, in Société Générale v.
-Württembergische Versicherung A.G. & Others EWHC 3112 (Comm), which concerned the insurance claim for US$487m in respect of the alleged misappropriation of approximately 15 metric tonnes of gold bullion.
+Württembergische Versicherung AG & Ors EWHC 3112 (Comm), which concerned the insurance claim for US$487m in respect of the alleged misappropriation of approximately 15 metric tonnes of gold bullion.

-- Simon acted for Equitas in the leading reinsurance case of Equitas Ltd v.
-R & Q Reinsurance Co (UK) Ltd Lloyd’s Rep. IR 600, which concerned claims for indemnity from reinsurers under contracts written within the “LMX spiral”.
+- Simon acted for Equitas in the leading reinsurance case, Equitas Ltd v R & Q Reinsurance Co (UK) Ltd Lloyd’s Rep. IR 600, which concerned claims for indemnity from reinsurers under contracts written within the “LMX spiral”.
+This landmark decision on ‘follow the settlements’ provisions represented the first attempt to deal with the consequences of the decisions of the Court of Appeal in Commercial Union v NRG Victory, Scott v Copenhagen Re and King v Brandywine and endorsed the use of actuarial modelling in the making of claims for indemnity.

-Simon is the author of three chapters in Carver on Charterparties on damages and other remedies.
-He is also the co-author of a book on liability insurance which is due to be published in 2018.
+Simon is the author of the three chapters in Carver on Charterparties (1st edition, 2017, Sweet & Maxwell) on damages and other remedies for breach of charterparty.
+He is also the co-author of a book on liability insurance which is due to be published in 2022.